ACC Network

-ACC Network (ACCN) is an American multinational subscription-television channel owned and operated by ESPN Inc. Dedicated to coverage of the Atlantic Coast Conference, it was announced in July 2016 and launched on August 22, 2019.
+ACC Network (ACCN) is an American multinational subscription-television channel owned and operated by ESPN.
+Dedicated to coverage of the Atlantic Coast Conference, it was announced in July 2016 and launched on August 22, 2019.
 The channel operates from ESPN's headquarters in Bristol, Connecticut, though some programming and staff is in Charlotte, North Carolina.

 The network's digital platform, ACC Network Extra (ACCNX), carries ACC events not broadcast on television.
 It streams on ESPN+, as well as ESPN.com and the ESPN app for ACC Network subscribers.

 History

 There had been repeated calls for the ACC to establish its own cable channel, similar to those that had or were being established by other Power Five conferences.
 From July 1, 2012, to June 30, 2013 (in the midst of realignment that saw Pittsburgh, Syracuse and Louisville announce that they would join the ACC, Maryland leave for the Big Ten, and Notre Dame join the ACC outside of football), the ACC took in less television revenue than the Pac-12, SEC and Big Ten conferences.
 The Big Ten and Pac-12 had already launched their own channels, while ESPN and the SEC had announced the SEC Network would launch in 2014.
 SEC Network's first year of operation increased the conference's television revenue by around $100 million.

 In discussions with ESPN management, there were uncertainties over whether an ACC channel would be economically viable, due to cord cutting and changing television viewing habits.
 The stability of the ACC itself was also questioned, but was addressed in 2013 by requiring the conference's current teams to grant the ACC control of media rights to all home games through the 2026–2027 season, even if they leave the conference.
 This policy effectively discourages schools from leaving the ACC, and left the SEC as the only Power Five conference to not have a similar grant requirement.
 Eric J. Barron, president of Florida State University, stated that the grant would "ensure that the conference will strengthen its position of leadership among Division I athletics", and stated that "we are also very pleased that we will be moving forward on the next phase of developing an ACC network."